 From ages 16 to 25, your car insurance rates will steadily go down for every year that you keep your driving record clean.
-At 25, a driver's insurance rate goes down considerably.
+Car insurance rates go down at age 25 by a large margin.
 Rates then decrease slowly but surely until age 65, before increase again.
 Keep in mind that these average rates can be affected by other factors such as your driving and insurance claim histories.

 How age affects your auto insurance rates